Instrumental Music Sampling

 - For Morton Feldman was written in January, 1988 for pianist John Tilbury.
 It received its premiere in February of 1988 at the Exploratorium in San Francisco with the composer at the piano.

-New ideas are born out of either our knowledge or our ignorance of everything that has happened.
-(To do what he did, Satie must have known nothing. . . or everything.)
-In Beethoven in SoHo, I took all of the surface material from his Piano Sonata, Op.
-54. I tried to fuse my ongoing interest in sound-continuum with the gradual unfolding of melodic and harmonic events that exist inherently in the order of repeated fragments.
-Hence, while the original material approaches abstraction, the perception of form emanates as an issue of process. -- Peter Gena, program notes for the catalog to New Music America 81, San Francisco.
+Beethoven in SoHo, uses relevant surface material from the last movement of his Piano Sonata, Op.
+54. I tried to fuse an ongoing interest in sound-continuum with the gradual unfolding of melodic and rhythmic events that existed inherently in the order of repeated fragments.
+Hence, while the original material approaches abstraction, the perception of form emanates as a product of process.

 - This is a computer-aided variance of the piano piece, Stabiles (see below).
 The program used was MUSICOL (SUNY at Buffalo Technical Report No. 7: Gena, Peter.
 "MUSICOL Manual, Version 1, [MUSical Instruction Composition Oriented Language] for the 6400 Digital Computer," 1973.), a compositional language that employed user-selected stochastic processes in user-constructed time-blocks.
 The instruction set was made up entirely of musical mnemonics, while the output could have been dumped to a plotter program such as Donald Byrd's "SMUT" (System for Music Transcription) software [Byrd.
 Indiana University, 1984], or the default text printout by successive beats and subdivisions.
 Following are the original program notes for the performance at the 1978 International Computer Music Conference in Evanston, IL.